 Woodhouse, 73, learned about the recall against her from a friend in her district, who called asking, "What in the world is going on?"
 The friend had just been solicited by a door-knocker to sign a recall petition.

 "Nobody had heard anything about it," Woodhouse said.
 "Needless to say, I was shocked to begin with because I've spent my entire life and certainly my career both as an educator and as a legislator working for private citizens in my district.
 So it was big-gulp time."

-The recent Nevada legislative sessions took on several big national issues, including a Medicaid-for-all health-care bill, legislation to boost the solar-panel industry and expanding school choice — a major GOP priority.
+The recent Nevada legislative sessions took on several big national issues, including a Medicaid-for-all health-care bill, legislation to boost the solar-panel industry, and a major GOP priority of expanding school choice.